bancolombia/oss-enterprise/README.md

 When interacting in a repository owned by the Bancolombia organization, you are speaking on behalf of the company.
 [Read our Communication Guidelines](https://github.com/bancolombia/oss-enterprise/blob/master/docs/comms-guidelines.md)

+## Blog
+We've an engineering blog where we're publishing three posts every month about how we do technology at Bancolombia.
+You can read it on https://medium.com/bancolombia-tech

+do you work for Bancolombia?
+You can write your posts.
+Contact the open source office via teams for the process.

 ## FAQ

 #### Who owns the code I contribute to open source projects?